tgk/propaganda/doc/stm_vs_system.md

 The original [The Art of the Propagator](http://dspace.mit.edu/handle/1721.1/44215) paper uses an approach in which cells are created and maintained in the runtime of the environment hosting the implementation.
 This approach lends itself very nicely to Clojure's STM, as coordination between cells and propagators must happen in a synchronised manner.
 The implementation in the `propaganda.stm` namespace follows this approach.

 The approach does not directly translate to runtimes in which there are weaker synchronisation mechanisms, such as the javascript runtime.
 The propaganda library therefore contains a novel approach in which all values of a system is kept in an immutable datastructure, called the *system*.
 When values are added to cells, a new system is returned with the value added, or a contradiction is raised if the value contradicts facts already in the system.
+The implementation in the `propaganda.system` namespace follows this approach.

-This document outlines how the two different approaches can be used to solve the building height problem (also known as [the barometer question](http://en.wikipedia.org/wiki/Barometer_question).
+This document outlines how the two different approaches can be used to solve the building height problem (also known as [the barometer question](http://en.wikipedia.org/wiki/Barometer_question)).

 ## The building height problem